-- 6 Added: Chief Financial Officer - 7 Eliminated: Corporate Controller - 8 In 2021 following the departure of the Corporate Controller, a VP Finance role was - 9 established to lead the Finance department including regulatory functions.
-In 2022, this - 10 role was changed to Chief Financial Officer to align with other LDCs of similar size and - reflect the level of responsibilities and portfolio for Oshawa Power. - 12 Added: Administrative Assistant - 13 In 2023, Oshawa Power hired an Administrative Assistant to support the administrative - workload that has increased along with the growth of the organization.
-This role supports - 15 senior leaders and the Executive Assistant, who was overburdened managing routine - 16 tasks such as scheduling, document management, correspondence, and office - 17 coordination.
-The role has streamlined daily operations and helped to ensure tasks are - 18 completed efficiently and on time.
-This strategic hire has enhanced operational efficiency, - 19 optimized communication, and improved resource allocation. - 20 Added: Chief Technology Officer / Director of Business Transformation - 21 This new role was established in 2023 and filled through promotion of the Senior - Manager, Technology in the IT department.
-As discussed in Oshawa Power's 2026-2030 - 23 Strategic and Business Plans, in a rapidly evolving business environment, organizations - 24 must continuously adapt to stay competitive, optimize operations, and drive innovation. - 25 Leading transformation proactively is essential for long-term growth.
+19 Added: Administrative Assistant

+In 2023, Oshawa Power hired an Administrative Assistant to support the administrative workload that has increased along with the growth of the organization.
+This role supports senior leaders and the Executive Assistant, who was overburdened managing routine tasks such as scheduling, document management, correspondence, and office coordination.
+The role has streamlined daily operations and helped to ensure tasks are completed efficiently and on time.
+This strategic hire has enhanced operational efficiency, optimized communication, and improved resource allocation.

+Added: Chief Technology Officer / Director of Business Transformation

+This new role was established in 2023 and filled through promotion of the Senior Manager, Technology in the IT department.
+As discussed in Oshawa Power's 2026-2030 Strategic and Business Plans, in a rapidly evolving business environment, organizations must continuously adapt to stay competitive, optimize operations, and drive innovation.
+Leading transformation proactively is essential for long-term growth.
 This role leads initiatives that optimize processes, adopt new technologies, and foster a culture of continuous improvement.
 By focusing on process optimization, technology integration, and cultural change, the CTO ensures cross-functional collaboration and alignment with both current and future business demands, addressing operational inefficiencies and improving employee engagement so Oshawa Power and its customers benefit from the opportunities presented in this time of change.
 This role is leading development and execution of the Organization's IT Business Transformation Strategy.